 ESG assurance has emerged as a crucial mechanism for offering credible and unbiased verification of a company's progress towards achieving its net zero objectives.
 As companies increasingly set ambitious emission reduction targets, the precision and openness of their reported data have taken on significant importance.
-KPMG's ESG Assurance Maturity Index, focusing on companies with an average revenue of US\$15.6 billion, found that only 23 percent have effectively documented, tested and implemented processes and controls for their environmental data, indicating the ongoing challenges many face in this area.12 balances that will drive meaningful change and contribute to a more sustainable global economy.
-"In the journey to net zero, ESG assurance serves to enhance the public trust over ESG-related data, and is a strategic driver enhancing transparency, accountability and authenticity, propelling companies toward meaningful and impactful sustainability outcomes," says Mike Shannon, Global Head of ESG Assurance, KPMG International.
+KPMG's ESG Assurance Maturity Index, focusing on companies with an average revenue of US\$15.6 billion, found that only 23 percent have effectively documented, tested and implemented processes and controls for their environmental data, indicating the ongoing challenges many face in this area.12

+As reporting standards are phased in over the coming years, ESG assurance will play a vital role in bridging the gap between intention and impact and providing necessary checks and balances that will drive meaningful change and contribute to a more sustainable global economy.
+"In the journey to net zero, ESG assurance serves to enhance the public trust over ESGrelated data, and is a strategic driver enhancing transparency, accountability and authenticity, propelling companies toward meaningful and impactful sustainability outcomes," says Mike Shannon, Global Head of ESG Assurance, KPMG International.